opea-project/GenAIExamples/ChatQnA/README.md

 2. Access via frontend

-To access the frontend, open the following URL in your browser: http://{host_ip}:5173.
+To access the frontend, open the following URL in your browser: `http://{host_ip}:5173`

 By default, the UI runs on port 5173 internally.

+If you choose conversational UI, use this URL: `http://{host_ip}:5174`

 # Troubleshooting